DBMoUK/ensuretls/README.md

 The SSLProtocol configuration directive is changed to TLSv1, following classification of a Puppet Master node with the ensuretlsv1 profile.

+Additionally, /etc/puppetlabs/puppetdb/conf.d/jetty.ini

+A new section is added to the file to ensure the TLSv1 protocol is used when communicating with PuppetDB.

 ### Setup Requirements **OPTIONAL**

 None.